 - Concerts, plays, improv comedy, dances, poetry slams, movie nights, student art exhibits and more

-- Battle of the Bands, Spring Fling Week, Open Mic Nights, Wii competition Nights, Acoustic Nights
+- WUMF Battle of the Bands, Spring Fling Week, Open Mic Nights, Wii competition Nights, Relay for Life, Acoustic Music Nights

 - Varsity athletics, club sports, and intramurals, group fitness classes